 All filers: Enter the sum of employer and employee contribution receivables that were included in the item 3(a) amount.
 Round an entry that includes cents down to the next lower whole dollar amount.

-For plans using the ACM that file Schedule H to
+For plans using the ACM that file Schedule H to Form 5500 for 2003, this amount is the sum of items

 Item 3(c) Discounted Paid Contributions